interstellarfrog/interstellar/README.md

 ![qemu2.png](images/qemu2.png)

-## Virtual Box
+## Virtual box
-Virtual Box Takes Some More Setup Than QEMU

-1. Launch Virtual Box And Make A New Empty Unknown 64 bit Machine
+VirtualBox takes some more setup than QEMU.

+1. Launch VirtualBox and make a new empty unknown 64-bit machine.
 ![create_os_vbox.png](images/create_os_vbox.png)

 2. Allocate the desired number of CPUs and a reasonable amount of memory for the machine.
-Then, click on "Use an existing virtual hard disk file," add the .VDI file, and select it.
+Then click on "Use an existing virtual hard disk file," add the .VDI file, and select it.
 ![create_os_vbox2.png](images/create_os_vbox2.png)

-3. Then Run It!
+3. Then run it!
 ![vbox1.jpg](images/vbox1.jpg)

 ![vbox2.jpg](images/vbox2.png)

-# Manually Building
+# Manually building

-Manually Building Is Easy Just Clone The Repository, Make Sure Your Using Rust Nightly Compiler With Rustup And Run This Command For The Bootloader To Work:
+Manually building is easy.
+Just clone the repository, make sure you're using Rust Nightly Compiler with Rustup, and run this command for the bootloader to work:

 `rustup component add llvm-tools-preview`

-Make Sure You Have QEMU Installed And Added To Your Environment Path Variable Then From The Root Folder Run:
+Make sure you have QEMU installed and added to your environment path variable.
+Then, from the root folder, run:

 `cargo build && cargo run`

-I Have Also Added An Upgraded Version Of GNU Debbuger For Windows From Here [https://github.com/ssbssa/gdb](https://github.com/ssbssa/gdb) Credit To ssbssa
-And Can Be Ran Automatically When In Debug Build Mode By Changing The GDB Variable To true In Main.rs

-For Linux Gnome-terminal users Add Your GDB.exe Into The gdb-linux Bin Folder, Adding It As A Path Variable May Also Work

-If You Want To Add More Automatic Commands On Launch Edit The Files In gdb/bin/gdbinit
+I have also added an upgraded version of GNU Debugger for Windows from here:  [https://github.com/ssbssa/gdb](https://github.com/ssbssa/gdb) (Credit to ssbssa).
+It can be run automatically when in debug build mode by changing the GDB variable to `true` in `main.rs`.

+For Linux Gnome-terminal users, add your GDB.exe into the gdb-linux bin folder.
+Adding it as a path variable may also work.

+If you want to add more automatic commands on launch, edit the files in `gdb/bin/gdbinit.`

 ![GDB1.png](images/GDB1.png)
 ![GDB2.png](images/GDB2.png)

-# Want To Learn How To Code Your Own OS In Rust
+# Want to learn how to code your own OS in rust?

 If you're interested in coding your own OS in Rust, check out the following resources:
 [https://os.phil-opp.com/](https://os.phil-opp.com/)
 [https://wiki.osdev.org/Expanded_Main_Page](https://wiki.osdev.org/Expanded_Main_Page)